menu

 People

-In addition, the White Park / Downtown to Blossom Hill neighborhood stands out within New Hampshire for its college student friendly environment.
+The White Park / Downtown to Blossom Hill neighborhood stands out within New Hampshire for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 7.4% of college-friendly places to live in NH.
+For each of these reasons, the neighborhood is rated among the top 8.6% of college-friendly places to live in NH.
+In addition to being an excellent choice for college students, this neighborhood is also a very good choice for first-time home buyers.

 Diversity